Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/messaging-system.md

 ## RPC Messages

 RPC messages are the most common and easy to use type of message.
-There are two types of RPC messages.
-ServerRPC and ClientRPC.
-ServerRPC methods are invoked by clients (or host if there is no dedicated server) and runs on the Server and ClientRPC methods are invoked by the server but ran on one or more clients.
+There are two types of RPC messages. `ServerRPC` and `ClientRPC`. `ServerRPC` methods are invoked by clients (or host if there is no dedicated server) and runs on the Server and `ClientRPC` methods are invoked by the server but ran on one or more clients.

 ### Modes